Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Data

 Figure \ref{fig:data-summary} shows the distributions of the number of observations, the seasonality strength, and the trend strength for the monthly and quarterly time series in both sample datasets and the total dataset for comparison.
 Details of the calculation for strength of trend and strength of seasonality are provided in the Appendix.
 The top row visualizes the monthly and the bottom row the quarterly data.
 The left panel shows the number of observations (i.e., the time series length), the middle panel shows the strength of the seasonality and the right panel shows the strength of trend.
 The total dataset is colored in black, while the dataset \textit{Parameter} is plotted in orange and \textit{Forecast} is shown in blue.
-For clarity in the figure, we restrict the plotted distributions to series with length below 600 observations for the monthly dataset and below 300 observations for the quarterly dataset, since a small number of very long time series would otherwise dominate the scale and obscure the overall pattern.
+For visual clarity, the x-axis in Figure \ref{fig:data-summary} (left panel) is truncated at 600 observations for the monthly data and 300 observations for the quarterly data when plotting the full M4 reference distributions.
+This affects only the graphical display: the sampled \textit{Parameter} and \textit{Forecast} datasets remain restricted to series with at most 240 monthly or 80 quarterly observations, and all descriptive analyses are based on the complete filtered samples.

 For the monthly series, the full M4 dataset shows an average series length of about 216 observations, with a broad range from 42 to nearly 2,800 observations, reflecting the heterogeneity of the underlying time series sources.
 The two sampled subsets, however, are shorter on average, with mean lengths of around 128 observations and a maximum of 240, indicating that the sampling effectively produced more homogeneous and computationally manageable datasets suitable for model experimentation.
 In terms of seasonality, the average seasonal strength in the total dataset (mean 0.415) is somewhat higher than in the sampled subsets (means around 0.34), suggesting that the selected series may exhibit slightly weaker seasonal components on average.
 The trend strength remains consistently high across all datasets, with mean values around 0.85--0.89 and median values close to 0.95, indicating that most monthly time series in the M4 dataset display a pronounced trend.
 The small differences between the total and sampled datasets confirm that the sampling preserved the essential trend characteristics of the original collection.